samuelcolvin/em2-moved/SPEC.md

 No "sign-up" page, but an endpoint for approved applications to create users, endpoint to get and edit account.

-One cookie, set and deleted by auth at login.
-Domestic checks it looks valid then calls `/check-cookie/` on auth at first login and every hour.
+One cookie, set by auth at login, deleted by auth at logout Domestic checks it looks valid then calls `/check-cookie/` on auth at first login and every hour.

 ## Anon User Views: